chrislattman/blogging-project/docs/ssh/README.md

 ssh -L 127.0.0.1:<your-local-port>:127.0.0.1:<remote-local-port> <user>@<remote-host>
 ```

-- This connects to the remote server via SSH on port 22, and maps your local port to their local port
+- This connects to the remote server via SSH on port 22, and maps your local port to listen to their local port

 Remote tunnel command: